farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 > All of these `key concepts` are still neutral in `disposition`, but Authority is close to becoming negative.
 The team will have to keep a low profile for a while if they want to avoid being put into “desperate” positions with the Empire before they’re ready.

-### Party Danger and Progress
+### Party Danger and Progress Clocks

-When it makes sense as a `consequence` of events in the session, the GM may mark the `danger` clock on the `party sheet`.
+If an action roll results in a `consequence`, the GM can evaluate marking a `danger` clock on the `party sheet` to represent a complication that might affect the group later.
 This clock tracks a generally deteriorating position in society - loss of assets, adversaries growing more hostile, or alliances shifting.
-In a similar fashion, the `progress` clock is available for when significant events happen in a session that might improve the party’s position.
+Similarly, the `progress` clock is available for when significant events happen in a session that might improve the party’s position.

-When these clocks fill, they are reset and a `supporting detail` changes.
+When any of these clocks are filled, they are cleared and one of the `supporting detail` changes.
 If the `danger` clock fills, this change is generally for the worse.
 If the `progress` clock fills, the change is generally for the better.

 ### Burning Progress